From inside the book

 Síða 21

-... and not least for the ethics of testimony and its academic applica- tions : because it could be thought that every act of testimony is a mismatched encounter between an unreachably private experi- ence and a collective discourse in ...
+... least for the ethics of testimony and its academic applica- tions : because it could be thought that every act of testimony is a mismatched encounter between an unreachably private experi- ence and a collective discourse in which ...

-... and not least for the ethics of testimony and its academic applica- tions : because it could be thought that every act of testimony is a mismatched encounter between an unreachably private experi- ence and a collective discourse in ...
+... least for the ethics of testimony and its academic applica- tions : because it could be thought that every act of testimony is a mismatched encounter between an unreachably private experi- ence and a collective discourse in which ...

 Síða 29